roohmeiy/roohmeiy/README.md

 ## 📋 Profile Summary

-Hi!
-I'm Payal Sharma, an AWS DevOps Engineer with expertise in cloud solutions, containerization (Docker/Kubernetes), CI/CD automation (Jenkins/GitHub Actions), and Infrastructure as Code.
-I focus on building scalable, secure systems and optimizing deployment workflows.
+I'm Payal Sharma, an AWS DevOps Engineer passionate about building scalable cloud solutions.
+I specialize in AWS services, containerization with Docker & Kubernetes, CI/CD automation using Jenkins & GitHub Actions, and Infrastructure as Code with Terraform.
+I focus on optimizing cloud infrastructure and streamlining deployment processes.

 ---